kixxauth/enginemill/docs/current/making_http_requests.md

 Notice that the response and failure handler functions (`printHeaders()` and `fail()`) are defined before the actual call to `LIB.http.get()`.
-That's best practice when composing asynchronous operations, and you should commonly see that in Enginemill applications.
+That's best practice when composing asynchronous operations, and you'll commonly see that in Enginemill applications.

 The `LIB.http` symbol is a reference to the HTTP request library which is built